devthonangi/devthonangi/README.md

 💻 Software Development Engineer with 3+ years of experience in AI/ML, backend systems, and cloud infrastructure.
 ⚙️ Experienced with real-time AI and ML on embedded platforms like NVIDIA Jetson.
-🚀 Skilled in multi-GPU training, performance tuning, and low-latency system design.
 🔍 Focused on solving complex problems with efficient, production-ready solutions.
 📜 26x Cloud Certified across AWS, GCP, and Azure.
 🔧 Interests: Edge AI • Embedded Systems • Distributed Systems • Real-Time Inference • Transfer Learning